Due Upon Receipt Definition

 Conclusion

-Due upon receipt is a payment term helping businesses get paid immediately once the work is completed.
+Due upon receipt is a payment term that helps businesses get paid immediately once the work is completed.
 If receiving payments is a daily struggle for you, incorporating ‘due upon receipt’ in your invoices can amplify the payment collection process.
-But, on the negative side, you must be aware of certain disadvantages of due upon receipt.
+However, on the negative side, you must be aware of certain disadvantages of due upon receipt.

-Failing to do so means your client relationships may hang by a thread and it may impact your bottom line.
+Failing to do so may cause your client relationships to hang by a thread and impact your bottom line.
 Alternatively, you can choose Moon Invoice to generate professional invoices that facilitate faster payments, even compared to regular payment terms.
 Plus, it ensures customer satisfaction as well.
 Start using Moon Invoice for free.